-In 2019 Strange began working on a series of site-specific, light installations with not-for-profit organization OFFICE, as he was invited by the Lyon Foundation to create ‘LIGHT INTERSECTIONS’ (2019) for the inaugural exhibition at the Lyon Housemuseum’s new galleries.
-In 2021, Strange created ‘LIGHT INTERSECTIONS II’ (2021), a major light-based architectural intervention within the city of Sydney, Australia, commissioned for the city's 2021 ‘Art and About’ public art program.
+In 2019 Strange began a series of site-specific light installations with not-for-profit organization OFFICE, as he was invited by the Lyon Foundation to create ‘LIGHT INTERSECTIONS’ (2019) for 'Enter', the inaugural exhibition at the Lyon Housemuseum’s new galleries.
+In 2021, Strange created ‘LIGHT INTERSECTIONS II’ (2021), a major light-based architectural intervention in the city of Sydney, Australia, commissioned for the city's 2021 ‘Art and About’ public art program.

 Between 2020 and 2021 Strange served as the Guest Artistic Director of the Art Gallery of Western Australia—Western Australia’s largest public art museum.

-In 2022 Strange will premiere a significant new commission ('PENUMBRA', 2022) and survey exhibition 'Disturbed Home', for the 2022 FotoFocus Biennial, in Cincinnati, USA.
-He will release ‘TRACES’, (2017–2020), created in collaboration with contemporary dance company Chunky Move and Dutch choreographer Anouk Van Dijk, and will open a series of exhibitions and screenings of the work ‘DALISON’ (2022), including at the UCCA Center for Contemporary Art, Beijing.
+In 2022, Strange premiered 'PENUMBRA' (2022), a significant new commission for the 2022 FotoFocus Biennial.
+He released ‘TRACES’, (2017–2020), created in collaboration with contemporary dance company Chunky Move and Dutch choreographer Anouk Van Dijk, and opened a series of exhibitions and screenings of the work ‘DALISON’ (2022), including at the UCCA Center for Contemporary Art, Beijing.

 In addition to these projects and collaborations, Strange maintains an active studio-based research and development practice.
 This includes a 2017–2019 archival and research project ('The Corley Archive') commissioned by the State Library of Queensland and the Asia Pacific Design Library, working with the State Library’s Corley photographic archive.
 In 2017 he also developed a pilot vertical studio program with RMIT University to explore new avenues of artist/university collaboration and transdisciplinary studio practice.